Emre-Akgul/Emre-Akgul/README.md

 # Emre Akgul

 Hello!
 I'm Emre, a Computer Science student at Bilkent University with a passion for AI, optimization, and data science.
-Leveraging my advanced skills in Python, Java, and C++, I'm fascinated by the challenges of algorithmic problem-solving and the power of data analytics to drive meaningful insights.
+I'm fascinated by the challenges of algorithmic problem-solving and the power of data analytics to drive meaningful insights.

-Currently enhancing transportation logistics at Optiyol as a Part-time Working Student, where I apply my knowledge in optimization, data science, data structures and algorithms.

 ## 🚀 Projects